B. B. Lyngdoh: Career

 He began teaching at Mawkhar Christian High School for a year before joining the Shillong Bar in 1952.
 He was soon elected General Secretary of the newly formed Hills Tribal Union in 1954 (later called the All Party Hills Leaders Conference) in Tura, led by Captain Williamson A. Sangma, whose main agenda was the attainment of a separate State for the six Assam Hills Autonomous districts.

 In 1962, B.B.
 Lyngdoh won his first election and a seat from the Nongpoh constituency of the Assam Assembly.
 In 1970, he joined the Meghalaya Autonomous State Cabinet as Finance Minister, a position he continued in till after Meghalaya attained full statehood in 1972.
-With the dissolution of the All Party Hills Leaders Conference in 1976, he contested again in 1978 from Lyngkyrdem constituency and won.
+With the dissolution of the All Party Hills Leaders Conference in 1976, he contested again in 1978 from Langkyrdem Assembly constituency constituency and won.

-He served as Chief Minister of Meghalaya for the first time in May, 1979.
+In May 1979 Lyngdoh was chosen as the chief minister to lead India's first coalition government.
 In 1980, he attended the Commonwealth Conference at Lusaka, Zambia as Chief Minister.

-In March, 1983, he led another coalition Government and served as Chief Minister again with the HSPDP.
+In March 1983, Lyngdoh entered another coalition government with the HSPDP and became Chief Minister again.
+In less than a month, the Indian National Congress sponsored a no-confidence vote against the Meghalaya United Parliamentary Party government and Lyngdoh lost the vote by 31 votes to 27.
+He soon tendered his resignation to the state governor Prakash Mehrotra.

 In 1988, he initiated the All Parties Coalition Government with P.A.
 Sangma as Chief Minister while he served as chairman, State Planning Board.
 In 1990, he became the Chief Minister for the third time where he successfully introduced the M.L.A.
 Scheme to the country.

 In 1992, B.B.
 Lyngdoh formed the Meghalaya Federation.
 In 1993, he contested in and successively won the Meghalaya Assembly elections for the seventh time and was elected Leader of The Opposition.

-In 1998, he was re-elected to the Sixth Legisiative Assembly and served as the Chief Minister of Meghalaya for the fourth time.
+In 1998, he was re-elected to the Sixth Legislative Assembly.
+Part of the United Democratic Party (UDP), which had won 20 seats, chose Lyngdoh to the chief minister for the fourth time.
+UDP was in coalition with the Indian National Congress and had decided that the term would be split equally between the parties.
+However, this agreement was short-lived.

-Death
+Death and legacy

 Lyngdoh died at the Shillong Civil Hospital on 27 October 2003 at the age of 81.
+He was previously hospitalised for a chest infection and pneumonia.
+He was survived by a son and daughter.

+In 2022 the BB Lyngdoh Birth Centenary Celebration Committee organised meetings to commemorate the centenary of his birth.